LATEST AIR AMBULANCE MISSIONS

 EXPLORE LATEST MISSIONS

-Helimed54 were tasked to an RTC at 09:08 and were on scene at 09:16.
-Working alongside EMAS, the crew assisted with extraction and assessment of a patient, before they were transferred to hospital by land.
+Helimed54 were tasked to an RTC in Ellistown at 12:54 and were on scene at 13:09.
+Working alongside EMAS, the crew assessed and treated a cyclist involved in a collision before they were left in the care of the ambulance service for onward transfer to hospital.

-Medic54 were tasked to a medical emergency at 19:09 and were on scene at 19:30.
-The crew assessed and treated a patient before conveying them to hospital by land.
+Medic54 were tasked to a fall incident in Rugby at 06:09 and were on scene at 06:38.
+Working alongside WMAS, the crew treated a patient with multiple injuries following a fall before transferring them to hospital by land ambulance.

-G-CPTZ crew worked alongside clinical partner team ECMO in the Midlands to transfer a patient in just 1hr 6mins.
-The same journey by road would have taken 3hrs 40mins.
+Working alongside clinical partner team SoNAR in the South West, the G-NICU crew and NCAA Airdesk team completed an incubator transfer to Truro in just 33mins.
+The same journey by road would have taken 1hr 44mins.

 STATS